How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 Some older espresso machines already have the term cappuccino in their name, including DeLonghi Magnifica Rapid Cappuccino or Saeco Royal Cappuccino.

 We’ll discuss the special features of cappuccino from a super automatic coffee machine in a separate guide.
-At this point, you only need to remember a few important factors.
+At this point, you only need to remember a few important points.

 Key Factors